CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-licensing.md

 # WMS Licensing

-WMS licensing is based on server and terminal licenses.
-Here, you can find a description of a licensing process required for the legal working of the WMS application.
+WMS (Warehouse Management System) licensing is structured around server and terminal licenses.
+This guide provides an overview of the necessary licensing processes to ensure the legal operation of the WMS application.

 ---

 ## License Loading and Assigning

-1. Start CompuTec Service Manager by clicking on its shortcut created in the Program list.
-The CT icon will appear in a tray.
-Click it to open an application.
+1. To begin, open the **CompuTec Service Manager** by selecting its shortcut in the Program list.
+The CompuTec icon will appear in the system tray; click it to open the application.

-2. The CompuTec WMS Server service is automatically activated upon installing the CompuTec WMS Server application.
-If it's not running, you can select it from a dropdown menu and then click the "Start" button:
+2. When you install the **CompuTec WMS Server** application, the service is automatically activated.
+If the service is not running, you can select it from the dropdown menu and click the **Start** button.

     ![CompuTec Service Manager](./media/computec-service-manager.webp)

-3. Click 'PDC/WMS Licensing' in the licenses form where you can set details of server/terminal licenses:
+3.Click **PDC/WMS Licensing** under the licensing section to configure server/terminal licenses.

     ![Licensing](./media/computec-service-manager-licensing.webp)

-4. Click on the 'Import' tab to set license details.
+4. Click on the **Import** tab to set license details.
-5. In the 'Browse' field, type in or browse the path to the license file.
-Create a license request ticket in the CompuTec Support portal to get a license file.
-Choose 'License request' from the "Component/s" dropdown list.
+5. In the **Browse** field, enter the file path or browse for the license file.
+To obtain a license file, create a license request ticket via the **CompuTec Support Portal**.
+Select '**License request**' from the **Component/s** dropdown list.
 The following information must be enclosed on the ticket:

-    - Server Name
+    - **Server Name**
-    - Terminal License Key – the number generated automatically (use the "Copy" button to copy the value to the clipboard)
+    - **Terminal License Key** – the number generated automatically (click the "Copy" button to copy the value to your clipboard).
-    - The desired number of terminals
+    - **Desired Number of Terminals**
-    - Purpose: customer's license, partner's license (for demo/test purposes).
+    - **Purpose**: Specify whether it’s for customer or partner use (e.g., demo/test purposes).
-6. Click the 'Import' button to load a license from the file.
+6. After submitting the ticket, you will receive a license file, which you can then import by clicking the **Import** button.
-7. One of the three communications will appear:
+7. Once the license file is imported, you will receive one of the following messages:

-    - License appears to be valid – the license is loaded from an appropriate file
+    - **License appears to be valid** – The license was successfully loaded.
-    - License appears to be invalid – invalid license file loaded
+    - **License appears to be invalid** – The loaded license file is invalid.
-    - License not found – the wrong file is loaded for a license
+    - **License not found** – The file does not contain a valid license.
-8. Following the receipt of the 'License appears to be valid' confirmation, details regarding the remaining days of license validity are presented.
+8. Following the receipt of the '**License appears to be valid**' confirmation, the system will display the remaining days of validity.

+---

+## Setting Up Users for WMS

-9. To use WMS, users must be established.
-A specific terminal user has to be assigned to a particular SAP Business One user.
-You can do that in the 'WMS Users' tab:
+To use the WMS system, terminal users must be set up and assigned to SAP Business One users.
+Follow these steps:

+1. Go to the **WMS Users** tab.

     ![WMS Users Tab](./media/wms-users-tab.webp)
-10. To create a terminal user, click the Add button.
-A new row will be displayed.
+2. To add a new terminal user, click the **Add** button.
+A new row will appear.

-    WMS Users tab columns:
+3. In the **WMS Users tab**, you can configure the following columns:

-    1. **Barcode** – a barcode for a specific user can be defined here.
-With a barcode determined, the user will just have to scan it to log in to WMS.
+    1. **Barcode** – Define a barcode for the user.
+Scanning this barcode will log the user into WMS.
-    2. **Employee** – a username assigned to a specific terminal user.
-This name is used to log in to WMS.
+    2. **Employee** – Username for the terminal user, used to log in to WMS.
-    3. **Password** – password assigned to a specific terminal user.
-It is used to log in to WMS.
+    3. **Password** – Password for the terminal user to log in.
-    4. **SAP User ID** – the name of an SAP user to which a specific terminal user is assigned (many terminal users can be assigned to the same SAP User).
-Changes made and recorded during work with WMS are recorded in the SAP database through this user. **A SAP user to which the terminal user is assigned must have at least an Indirect Access license user type**.
+    4. **SAP User ID** – The SAP user associated with the terminal user (many terminal users can be assigned to the same SAP User).
+Changes made and recorded during work with WMS are recorded in the SAP database through this user.
+Ensure the SAP user has at least an **Indirect Access License**.
-    5. **Password** – corresponding SAP password.
+    5. **SAP Password** – The corresponding password for the SAP user.
-    6. **Is Active check box** – The user can log in using data from this row if the check box is checked.
+    6. **Is Active check box** – Check this box to activate the terminal user account.

-    Click the Update button to save typed-in data.

-    You can remove a once-created user by clicking its row and clicking the Remove button.

-    More than one terminal user can be assigned to one SAP account.
+4. Once data is entered, click **Update** to save the new user details.

+5. To remove a user, click the corresponding row and then click **Remove**.
+You can assign multiple terminal users to a single SAP user.

-11. Try to log in to the WMS client using a terminal user.
-You will receive a communication: Terminal is not licensed.
-This step is required to connect the WMS Client and a license server.
+6. Attempt to log in to the WMS client using the terminal user credentials.
+If the license is not yet assigned, you will receive the message: **Terminal is not licensed**.

     ![Terminal not licensed](./media/terminal-not-licensed.webp)

+---

+## Assigning Terminal Licenses

+To connect a terminal to the WMS client and license server, follow these steps:

-12. Reload CompuTec Service Manager.
-After this, a terminal will be displayed in the Manage Licenses tab in Terminal Licensing.
+1. Restart CompuTec Service Manager.
+The terminal will appear under the **Manage Licenses** tab in **Terminal Licensing**.

     ![License Management](./media/license-management.webp)

-    Assign available licenses for newly added terminal accounts automatically.
-If this option is checked, when a new, not yet registered Terminal is calling, it will be automatically assigned if there is a free (not assigned) license.
-13. Two values are communicated on this tab:
+2. In the **License Management** section, check the option to **Assign licenses automatically**.
+This will automatically assign a license to new terminals if a free license is available.

+3. The following information is shown:

-    - **Total Number of Licenses** – number of licenses loaded from a file
+    - **Total Number of Licenses** – Total licenses loaded from the file.
-    - **Available Licenses** – number of licenses not assigned to any of terminals
+    - **Available Licenses** – Licenses not assigned to any terminal.

-14. Choose a desired terminal from the list, check the checkbox to assign a license, and click the "Update" button.
-Note that the "Number of Available Licenses" decreases after this action, as one of the licenses will be in use.
+4. Select the desired terminal from the list, check the box to assign the license, and click **Update**.
+Note that the "Number of Available Licenses" decreases after this action, as one of the licenses will be in use/assigned.

     ![License Management Update](./media/license-management-update.webp)

+---

+## Plugin Configuration

-15. Go to the Plugins tab and do the same for the newly appeared row there (which represents CompuTec WMS Server):
+1. Go to the Plugins tab and update the new row that represents **CompuTec WMS Server**.

     ![Plugins](./media/plugins-list.webp)
-16. Restart CompuTec WMS and CompuTec License Server.
+2. Restart **CompuTec WMS** and **CompuTec License Server**.

-17. A license is now assigned to the server and terminal, which can work with it.
+Now, the license is successfully assigned to the server and terminal, allowing the system to function.

 ## License Disconnection

-License validity is checked every 10 minutes; therefore, in case of losing validity or disconnection deleting the license, the application will still work for up to 10 minutes.
+License validity is checked every 10 minutes.
+If the license is disconnected or becomes invalid (e.g., due to a network issue with the CompuTec License Server), the application will continue working for up to 10 minutes.

-If you lose a license (e.g., because of connection to CompuTec License Server interruption), go to the PDC/WMS Licensing form (see the screenshot above), check a checkbox in the Used column, and click Update.
-After logging back into the application, you can continue with the previously begun transaction.
+If the license is lost (e.g., because of connection to CompuTec License Server interruption), go to the **PDC/WMS Licensing form** (see the screenshot above), check a checkbox in the **Used** column, and click **Update**.
+After re-logging into the application, you can continue with the transaction where you left off.

+---

+This concludes the licensing process for CompuTec WMS.
+Ensure that all terminals are licensed and assigned properly for smooth operation.